ReduxFlakes/portfolio/src/pages/slashes/about.md

 ---
 title: About
-layout: base.njk
+layout: page.njk
-description: About the webmaster
+description: About me, the webmaster
 permalink: "/about/"
 ---